system76/tech-docs/src/models/launch_1/customization.md

 ![Removing the PCB](./img/pcb-removal.jpg)

-When reassembling your Launch, it is recommended to first install all of the switches into the chassis before installing the PCB.
+When reassembling your Launch, it is recommended to install all of the switches into the chassis before installing the PCB.
 Installing switches this way is much easier since you don't have to worry about aligning the pins at the same time.

 ![Installing switches into chassis](./img/switch-install-without-pcb.jpg)